 Tab Description

-DATA FOR REVIEW: Primary page providing information to the clinician Review Reason - displays one or more of the following reasons for interrogations that have not yet been dismissed; data shown are for those interrogations.
+DATA FOR REVIEW: Primary page providing information to the clinician.
+Review Reason - displays one or more of the following reasons for interrogations that have not yet been dismissed; data shown are for those interrogations.

-information to the emilian. • Alerts
+• Alerts

 Scheduled

 Patient Initiated

 Clinic Interrogation

-• Displays None if the patient is dismissed or if the DATA FOR REVIEW is other than the above four interrogations.
+Displays None if the patient is dismissed or if the DATA FOR REVIEW is other than the above four interrogations.